 Welcome to St. Luke Lutheran Church, Richmond, VA

-on the corner of Custis Rd. and Chippenham Parkway between the Forest Avenue and Huguenot Road exits.
-We invite you to join us in worship, service and love, and we look forward to welcoming you.
-We are a warm and inclusive Lutheran community, with a good spread of young and old alike, and with members from diverse racial groups.
+located at the corner of Custis Road and Chippenham Parkway between the Forest Hill Avenue and Huguenot Road exits.
+We invite you to join us in worship, service, and love, and we look forward to welcoming you at 10:00 am on Sunday morning.
+We are a warm and inclusive Lutheran community, and worshipers are encouraged to dress comfortably (masks optional) and participate as they are able in the liturgically based service.
 We are a growing church and understand that newcomers are simply friends and members we do not yet know.
-We extend a warm welcome to everyone and invite strangers to become our friends.
-Our morning congregation generally varies between 80 and 120 people, and we have an active Sunday School for all ages.
+Hope to see you soon!

 Click on the photo of our Pastor to play a Welcome Video.

 Because We Can . . .

 Many thanks to all who gave so generously to our Lenten Challenge to raise $5,000 for the suffering people of the Eastern European crisis centered in Ukraine and the countries to the west of it bearing the brunt of the refugee crisis.
 We actually raised just over $10,000, which has been sent via our partner churches in the crisis area, without any deductions, for aid in this disaster.
 The Lutheran (ELCA) Appeal is ongoing, and you may still give to it via our “Donate” button.